WPBeginner

 You can also download the plugin file to your computer, edit it, and then upload it back.

-This method is a lot simpler and gives you a better way to manage your individual code snippets in WordPress.
+This method is a lot simpler and gives you a better way to manage your individual code snippets in WordPress using WPCode.

-Upon activation, the plugin will add a new menu item labeled “Snippets” to your WordPress admin menu.
-This is where you will manage all your custom codes.
+Upon activation, the plugin will add a new menu item labeled ‘Code Snippets’ to your WordPress admin menu.
+Clicking on it will bring you to a page where you can manage all your custom codes.

-This will bring you to the ‘Add New Snippet’ page.
+This will bring you to the ‘Add Snippet’ page.
+Here, you can choose a code snippet from the pre-made library or add your custom code.

-After that you can go ahead and paste your code snippet into the code box.
+After that, you can go ahead and paste your code snippet into the code box.
+You also need to select the ‘PHP Snippet’ type from the ‘Code Type’ dropdown list on the right.

 Adding custom code

-Finally, you can click on the ‘Save Changes and Activate’ button.
-If you just want to save the code snippet without activating it, then you can click on save changes button instead.
+If you want to save the code snippet without activating it, then you can click on the ‘Save Snippet’ button only.

-Once you have saved and activated a code snippet, it would become effective on your website.
+Once you have saved and activated a code snippet, it will become automatically effective on your website if that’s the insertion method you chose.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.